yul091/QASlow/README.md

 # Energy attack on Dialogue Generation

-## Quicktart
+## Quickstart

 ### Setup Environment
 - python3.8+
 - install ParlAI:
 ParlAI currently requires Python3.8+ and Pytorch 1.6 or higher.
 Dependencies of the core modules are listed in `requirements.txt`.
-To install all dependencies, run:
+To install all dependencies, run the following:
 ```
 pip install parlai
 ```

-### Train and evaluate a model on specific task(s)
+### Train and evaluate a model on a specific task(s)
 All needed data will be downloaded to `data/` folder.
-If you need to clear out the space used by these files, you can safely delete these directories and any files needed will be downloaded again.
+If you need to clear out the space used by these files, you can safely delete these directories, and any files required will be downloaded again.

 - Seq2seq model on PersonaChat dataset:
 ```